thecodeteam/juju-scaleio/trusty/scaleio-mdm/README.md

 # Overview

-This charm provides deployment ScaleIO MDMs cluster.
+This charm provides deployment of ScaleIO MDMs cluster.

 # Usage

-Until the charm is in the Charm Store it can be in the following manner:
+Until the charm is in the Charm Store it can be used in the following manner:

 1. cd to directory where trusty/scaleio-mdm resides
 2. use command ```juju deploy local:trusty/scaleio-mdm```